 STEP 1 Stop the engine.
-Set the parking brake and put the shift lever in P (vehicles with an automatic transmission) or N (vehicles with a manual transmission).
+Set the parking brake and put the shift lever in P (automatic transmission) or N (manual transmission).

 STEP 2 Remove the mud, snow, or sand from around the stuck tire.

 STEP 3 Place wood, stones or some other material to help provide traction under the tires.